 The PCP3 Project will provide the last segment in a new connector parkway from Ladson Road to Aviation Ave near I-26, and the Joint Base Charleston.
 It will relieve traffic congestion by providing a new 3-mile connection from Ashley Phosphate Road to Aviation Avenue, as well as improve approximately 2 miles of South Aviation Avenue.
 The initial concept for the PCP3 Project is to build more than 3 miles of a new four-lane road, while improving an additional 2 miles of the road, to provide better distribution of traffic in the area north of the I-26/ I-526 Interchange.

 The three-phased Palmetto Commerce Parkway has progressed since its inception in 2006.
 Phase I was completed in 2007 and Phase II in 2011, as detailed below:

 Phase I was a widening and expansion project that added two lanes to the existing two-lane parkway and extended all four lanes 1,500 feet in length.
 Phase I construction started along the existing parkway and included these as well as other improvements:

 Phase II extended four lanes of all new roadway beginning where Phase I ended and continuing to Ashley Phosphate Road at North Spartan Road.
 Phase II included:

 Phase III picked up where Phase II ended, which is at Ashley Phosphate Road in North Charleston.
-The third phase is expected to be completed in late 2020.
 When complete, the parkway is expected to improve safety and serve as a direct route for workers who are traveling to various facilities in and nearby the Palmetto Commerce Park.